pablojim/highcharts-ng/README.md

 All properties on the chart configuration are optional.
 If you don't need a feature best to leave it out completely - Highcharts will usually default to something sensible.
 Each property is watched for changes by angularjs.

-After construction the Highcharts Chart object can be accessed with ```chartConfig.getHighcharts()```.
+After construction the Highcharts Chart object can be accessed with ```chartConfig.getChartObj()```.
 This is a simple way to access all the Highcharts API that is not currently managed by this directive.
 See the JSFiddle basic example to see how this is used to call the print function of Highcharts.

 Features:
 ---------